tsgouros/demo-graphic/README.md

 directory you just created.
 You can put it somewhere else by adding "-DCMAKE_INSTALL_PREFIX=/my/path/to/install" to the cmake line above.

-    Note: Use the "master" branch on MinVR.
-This is the default when you clone the repo, so you shouldn't have to worry about it.
+    Note: The commands above are to use the "beta" branch on MinVR.
+          This is NOT the default when you clone the repo, so the 'git checkout' line is important.
+If something goes awry, try doing git checkout to the specific commit listed above.

-* If this fails and the cmake command reports that it cannot find FreeGLUT, try this hack.
+* If this fails and the cmake command reports that it cannot find FreeGLUT while building MinVR, try this hack.
 The cmake program uses a file with hints in it to try to figure out where to find your freeglut installation.
 The hints in the demo-graphic FindFreeGLUT file are better than in the MinVR version.
 While we wait for the better version to become part of the MinVR release, go to your MinVR repo and do this:

     $ cd MinVR   # <-- you are at the root of the MinVR tree.
     $ cp /path/to/my/demo-graphic/cmake/FindFreeGLUT.cmake plugins/FREEGLUT/cmake/

+  This should copy the FindFreeGLUT file from the demo-graphic directory to the correct location in the MinVR directory.
 Then try the build again from the cmake step above.

-After successfully building the MinVR package and getting past the "make install" step, you will need to rebuild the demo-graphic repo, by going over to its build directory and issuing a command like this:
+After successfully building the MinVR package and getting past the "make install" step (don't forget that part), you will need to rebuild the demo-graphic repo, by going over to its build directory and issuing a command like this:

     $ cmake .. -DMINVR_INSTALL_DIR=/my/path/to/MinVR/build/install
     $ make

 The "make" command will only rebuild programs it perceives to have changed since the last time you built them.
-In this case, since what has changed is something outside the demo-graphic repo, you might have to go edit some of the files to let make know they need to be rebuilt.
+In this case, since what has changed is something outside the demo-graphic realm, you might have to go edit some of the files to let make know they need to be rebuilt.
 Add a space and remove it or something like that.
 Dumb, but effective, like a lot of computing practice.